The purpose of this article.

 - Survey kiosks at physical events.

-Much of the customer input require thematic analysis, because it will be qualitative and unstructured data.
+Much of the customer input will require thematic analysis, because it will be qualitative and unstructured data.

 - What % of customers and users do you lose each month?